violet4/AsteroidsBB/README.md

 # AsteroidsBB
-my middle school exhibition project: Asteroids written using Blitz Basic
+My middle school exhibition project: the Asteroids game, written using Blitz Basic

+A big thanks to Maneesh Sethi for his book Game Programming for Teens.